openfaas/openfaas-cloud/docs/README.md

 Edit `customers_url` in gateway_config.yml.

 Enter a list of GitHub usernames for your customers, these are case-sensitive.
+You can use Organisations in place of usernames, anyone that is a public member of the organisation can then login.

 ### Customize for Kubernetes or Swarm